|

 Right in "--- in the bottom right ----" is a noun I would hesitate to say that right -hand corner and right corner are always interchangeable because, in terms of semantics, when using an adjective, right-hand is better as it distinguishes the other adjectival meaning of right, which can also mean correct; proper

-- At on the side, top, bottom - WordReference Forums
+- write at on in the corner of the page - WordReference Forums

 |